Teages/gqfn/docs/typed/index.md

 # Typed Query Builder

-Typed query builder is based on [Query Builder](../core/), it has the same runtime behavior but you can benefit from type safety and better type hit by TypeScript.
+Typed query builder is based on [Query Builder](../core/), it has the same runtime behavior but you can benefit from type safety and better type hints by TypeScript.

 Usage same to [Query Builder](../core/).

 ## Differences from non-typed query builder

 Typed query build is based on query build, this means that they have a completely consistent runtime behavior.
-But for type safety and better type hit, some usage will be marked as type error by TypeScript.
+But for type safety and better type hints, some usage will be marked as type error by TypeScript.

 ### Selection